soundviz/soundviz.github.io/readme.md

 * More tool-tips and custom cursors
 * Better camera and target positioning
 * Generally more objectified and simplified
-* Updates ti read me
+* Updates to read me
+* Technical background page added
 * MIT License added

 Road map issues dealt with